shivam6101/BookManagement/README.md

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0-next.9. we have used Spring Boot ,MongoDb And SpringSecirity
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0-next.9. we have used Spring Boot ,MongoDb And SpringSecurity

 ## Running Spring Boot project(Backend)